-A chef, baker, trainer, designer, entrepreneur, and gardener walked into a bar.
+A chef, a baker, a trainer, a designer, an entrepreneur, and a gardener walked into a bar.
 What did they create?
 Birch.

 Birch is the new hotel and members club to know.
 Set among 55-acres of picturesque Hertfordshire greenery, the restored 18th-century estate offers a sense of complete escapism less than a 30-minute train journey from London.
 Its concept – “time off for the always on” – couldn’t feel more appropriate for now.
 So, is Birch the ultimate creative escape?